Cubic equation: General cubic formula

 can be deduced from every variant of Cardano's formula by reduction to a depressed cubic.
 The variant that is presented here is valid not only for complex coefficients, but also for coefficients a, b, c, d belonging to any algebraically closed field of characteristic other than 2 or 3.
 If the coefficients are real numbers, the formula covers all complex solutions, not just real ones.

-The formula being rather complicated, it is worth splitting it in smaller formulas.
+The formula is rather complicated, so it is worth splitting it into smaller formulas.